 Laurel Drug & Alcohol Rehab, Detox & Treatment Resources

 Laurel is a small city located halfway between Washington D.C. and Baltimore with a population of 25,849.
 The city is on the banks of the Patuxent River just upstream from the Patuxent Research Refuge, which was formed in 1936 for the purposes of wildlife research.
 The Patuxent Riverfront Park is a popular recreational area for picnicking, hiking and biking.
-Just upstream, there is the Howard Duckett Dam, a popular watersports location.
-Other attractions include Fort Meade, just outside Laurel, where visitors find the National Cryptologic Museum and the Dinosaur Park.
+Also along the river is the Howard Duckett Dam, a popular watersports location.
+Additional attractions include Fort Meade, just outside Laurel, where visitors find the National Cryptologic Museum and the Dinosaur Park.

-Despite being such a small community, the city, which falls within Prince George’s County borders on the two large metropolitan areas of Washington D.C. and Baltimore with a joint population close to 10 million.
-Although the residents of this area are recognized as being highly educated and affluent, the incidence of drug and alcohol abuse is rising, and almost out of control.
-This is illustrated by a report in the Washington Post that reported a 71 percent increase in deaths arising from drug overdose in Prince George’s County for the first nine months of 2016 compared to the previous year.
+Despite being such a small community, the city, which falls within Prince George’s County, borders on the two huge metropolitan areas of Washington D.C. and Baltimore.
+Together, these cities have a joint population close to 10 million.
+Although the residents of this area are recognized as being highly educated and affluent, the incidence of drug and alcohol misuse is rising to out-of-control levels.
+This is illustrated by a report in the Washington Post that cited a 71 percent increase in deaths arising from drug overdose in Prince George’s County for the first nine months of 2016 compared to the previous year.
 A reason for this sharp increase in fatalities appears to be the increasingly common situation where heroin users buy drugs laced with Fentanyl.
 Fentanyl is an extremely powerful drug and even tiny quantities mixed with heroin significantly increase the risk of drug overdose.

 The reasons why so many people are struggling with drug dependence are complex and the crisis affects people from all walks of life.
 What is significant is the high percentage of people older than 45 who are being hospitalized for misuse of opioids.

-Yet there is hope.
+Yet, there is hope.
 The Maryland legislature is working on several bills to help in the fight against opioid dependence.
 These include bills that will allow schools access to drug overdose medication and the introduction of 10 new crisis Laurel drug treatment facilities.
 Apart from this, there are a number of existing facilities offering treatment and rehabilitation for those grappling with drug and alcohol dependence.
-Other options include national networks of rehabilitation facilities such as The Recovery Village that has facilities in numerous states including a specialized unit in Maryland.

 You’re not alone in this struggle.